 One of the trickiest parts of OKR tracking is choosing how to display data so it resonates with your entire organization.
 The most suitable data visualization method conveys the right insights, pinpoints obstacles, empowers confident decision-making, and tracks data changes over time.

 While you can opt for manual data visualization, this may be time-consuming and challenging to create.
 To simplify the process, you can rely on customizable OKR tracking software and their dedicated internal dashboards.
 These draw real-time data from multiple sources, showcasing the most relevant OKR data in a way that suits your organization.

-Manually tracking OKRs can be a burdensome task — especially if you’re applying OKRs to a scaling business.
-Moreover, doing so can give rise to several disadvantages:
+Manually tracking your OKRs can be a burdensome task — especially if you’re applying OKRs to a scaling business.
+Not only is it time-consuming, but it also lowers productivity.
+According to the Global State of OKRs Trends Report, overachievers "use specialized solutions (not spreadsheets) for managing and tracking OKR progress).
+Relying on manual tools can give rise to several disadvantages:

 - OKRs become siloed and disconnected from daily operations

 - Employees feel less motivated when tracking OKRs is difficult

 - OKRs lose their agility when they’re updated on an ad hoc basis